Crypto API tutorials and more:

 BraveNewCoin has several APIs that you can use for various tasks.
 They’re also an amazing source of information for crypto events and news.
 If you’re looking for flexible APIs to help you with your crypto research, try out BraveNewCoin.

 CoinGecko is the world’s leading independent crypto data aggregator.
 They pride themselves in providing reliable and unbiased information and have been doing so since early 2014.

 CoinGecko offers both public & private APIs that let you:

 The best thing about the CoinGecko data market APIs is that they’re 100% free.
 They only deal with public data, so it isn’t necessary to sign up just to obtain API keys.

 You can use any of their robust APIs to enhance existing apps and services or you can build an advanced crypto market app of your own.
 Their data is extensive and easy to implement, so definitely give it a try.

 But it took up too much of our time.

 Introducing Apipheny, a Google Sheets add-on that lets you import data directly into Google Sheets — and save up to an hour of your workday.

-It lets you connect any API to Google Sheets — in just a matter of seconds.
+It lets you connect almost any API to Google Sheets — in just a matter of seconds.

 This means you can now import data directly from your favorite data sources — and finally stop switching between tabs with your fingers stuck on Ctrl + C and Ctrl + V.